Daddoo-Dev/crypticdash/docs/FAQ.md

 **A:** No worries!
 The repository still exists on GitHub.
 You can simply add it back to CrypticDash.

 ### Q: How do I backup my data?
 **A:** Your data is automatically backed up on GitHub.
-You can also manually backup TODO.md files from your repositories.
+You can also manually backup To-Do files from your repositories.

 ## 🆕 Features & Updates